 Thereafter he became a near regular in the England side up to the outbreak of war in 1914 and might have continued Test cricket afterward had he not declined to go back to Australia once more in 1920–21 – at the age of 47 – because the MCC refused to allow his wife to join him (a privilege they extended to the captain Johnny Douglas).

-His finest hour was probably the 1911–12 tour of Australia when he and Frank Foster, the young Warwickshire all-rounder, spearheaded England to a 4– 1 series triumph.
+Sydney Barnes finest hour was probably the 1911–12 tour of Australia when he and Frank Foster, the young Warwickshire all-rounder, spearheaded England to a 4– 1 series triumph.
 Barnes produced one of the great spells of Test match bowling on a perfect pitch on the first morning of the second Test at Melbourne, when he bowled a spell of nine overs, including six maidens and taking four wickets for just three runs.

 This exemplified his ability to tame the best batsmen in even the most favorable batting conditions.
 His victims were Warren Bardsley, Clem Hill, Charles Kelleway, and Warwick Armstrong.
 He dismissed Hill and Victor Trumper, the two finest Australian batsmen of the time, 13 times and 11 times respectively, and Herbie Taylor, the leading South African, eight times.

 Only ten individual hundreds were scored against England in the 27 Tests Barnes played.
-Not the least of his strengths was amazing stamina that allowed him to bowl for hours on end if need be.
+Not the least of his strengths was his amazing stamina which allowed him to bowl for hours on end if need be.
 This was often the case in Australia where pitches offered little help and Barnes.
-Who could bowl as well with the new or old ball, was consistently the most likely wicket-taker?
+Who could bowl as well with the new or old ball, and was consistently the most likely wicket-taker?

 During that 1911–12 tour, he got through an astonishing 297 overs in the five Tests, taking 34 wickets.
 Which remains the second-best haul by an England bowler in Australia.
-In the second Test of the 1901–02 tour he bowled 80.1 overs, a workload that probably contributed to the injury that prevented him bowling in much of the next game.
+In the second Test of the 1901–02 tour, he bowled 80.1 overs, a workload that probably contributed to the injury that prevented him from bowling in much of the next game.

 Therefore, setting aside that game and a rain-ruined contest in 1912, Barnes averaged 313 balls per match in the other 25 Tests he took part in, which is the kind of burden even most spinners would balk at (Muttiah Muralitharan averaged more balls than this, but not Shane Warne).